Cacti/plugin_servcheck/README.md

 ## Tests and results
-The test will run a maximum of 3 times.
+Setvcheck try to run test once or more than once (you can configure it).
 If successful on the first attempt, no further tests will be performed.
 Main result is ok/error.
 A lot of information are returned with main result.
 After the test is completed, statistics are generated.
 Based on the statistics, email notifications can be sent: